Code-Institute-Submissions/Othello/README.md

 * By providing clear rules and instructions which the game follows as well.
 * By providing a game that flipps all discs correctly after the rules.

-***for the developer***
+***For the developer***

 * As a developer, I want to write vanilla Javascript to put what I've been learning to the test.
 * As a developer, I want to make a game which has a clear structure and set of rules and create that logistics from scratch.
-* as a developer, i wish to create a project that can grow as my skills grow.
+* As a developer, I wish to create a project that can grow as my skills grow.
 With the potential to later become a larger project.

 *The ways this project helped me, the developer to achieve these goals:*